 Sheridan County offers sportsmen and women some of the best hunting and fishing in the nation.
 Stalk mule deer and pronghorn antelope across the high plains, track elk or mountain lion through alpine terrain, or drop a line in a cool mountain stream as you angle for a beautiful brown or epic rainbow trout - the Bighorns belong at the top of any outdoor enthusiast's list.
-The Bighorns are also home to black bear, moose, white-tailed deer, and a variety of bird and fish species.
+The Bighorns are also home to black bear, moose, white-tailed deer, and a variety of bird and fish species popular with hunters.

 Wildlife licensing, regulations, harvest limits, and seasons are set by the Wyoming Game and Fish Department.
-Hunting and fishing licenses can be purchased at Game and Fish offices, or via participating local outfitting shops.
-Local guide and outfitter services are available and offered for a variety of services such as hunting, fishing, and horseback riding.
+Hunting and fishing licenses can be purchased at Game and Fish offices or via participating local outfitters.
+Local guides and outfitters are available and offered for a variety of services such as hunting, fishing, and horseback riding.
 If you use the services of an outfitter, make sure they are licensed with the state and permitted to operate in the Bighorn National Forest.

 Sheridan County is home to some terrific public walk-in areas.
-These hunting and fishing areas are identified with signs, and can be located by using maps found in an atlas, which is available at the Wyoming Game & Fish regional office and license agents.
+These hunting and fishing areas are identified with signs, and can be located by using maps which are available at the Wyoming Game & Fish regional offices and license agents.